nylas/data-streams-looker-block/README.md

 # Nylas Streams Looker Block
-Get your communication data into analytics dashboards in a 5 minutes.
+Get your communication data into analytics dashboards in 5 minutes.